makandra/geordi/README.md

 Example: `geordi cucumber features/authentication_feature:3`

 Runs Cucumber with `bundle exec`, using parallel tests and with support for re-running failed scenarios.

-- *Debugging:* In some cases, the dot-printing Cucumber formatter swallows errors.
-In case a feature fails without an error message, try running it with `--debug` or `-d`.
+Any unknown option will be passed through to Cucumber, e.g. `--format=pretty`.

-- *Options:* Any unknown option will be passed through to Cucumber, e.g. `--format=pretty`.
 Make sure to connect option and value with an equals sign, i.e. have each option a contiguous string.

-- In order to limit processes in a parallel run, you can set an environment variable like this: `PARALLEL_TEST_PROCESSORS=6 geordi cucumber`
+In order to limit processes in a parallel run, you can set an environment variable like this: `PARALLEL_TEST_PROCESSORS=6 geordi cucumber`

 **Options**
 - `-m, [--modified], [--no-modified]`: Run all modified features